Work Camp 924 GW

 |Harry||Yeoman||Tpr||RAC||902||Transf'd to Stalag 344|

-Name and photographs kindly supplied by Ken Maris, son of William Maris, Lesley Wain, daughter of Leslie Botten, Hannah Moss, neice of Herbert Holmes and Ed Hutchings, son of Alf Hutchings.
+Names and photographs kindly supplied by Ken Maris, son of William Maris, Lesley Wain, daughter of Leslie Botten, Hannah Moss, neice of Herbert Holmes, Vicki Potts, granddaughter of Tom Rennie, Peter Over, son of Claude Over, Jenny Day, daughter of Ken Cameron and Ed Hutchings, son of Alf Hutchings.

 This camp is well situated outside Nikolasdorf (sic).
 The sheds are of the wooden type with rooms for 24 men.
 There is a special drying room.
 The need for a second uniform is acute as the work done by the prisoners of war is dirty.
 The Accompanying officer informed the representatives of the Protecting Power that Oberstleutnant von Reckow (Commandant of Stalag 18A) was organising this matter so that every man will have a second uniform.
 In this camp there is a big recreation room where the prisoners of war can give concerts and representations.